mikkohei13/Loxpyt/readme.md

 # Todo

-- Find out why spectros won't look ok for file converted to mono 32 kHz
-  - TRY: Set NFTT manually to 512: does not help
-  - CHECK: Why loading normalized file is slow

-- Do the conversions only if needed
+- Todo's in the files

-- Audio file handling
-  - stereo to mono
-  - bitrate to 32 kHz
-  - cust to segments
-  - spectro and mp3
+- UI:
-  - crop top part off (see test.py)
-  - adjust spectro size to 450 and height to uniform
+  - List of sessions and files to annotate

-- Try out spectros with framerate / 2
-- Grayscale spectros?
+  - All buttons -> keywords
+  - Warning if anotation already exists?
+- CHECK Are all spectrograms same size, despite of source bitrate?
 - Backup mongodb, when? docker-compose down?
 - CHECK Refactor split and spect: var names, files in subdirs, parametrize path structure?
-- Stereo to mono
-- Double-check the time setting in SM4, is it UTC+3?
+- CHECK Double-check the time setting in SM4, is it UTC+3?
 And is the time value in metadata correct?
-- Id's as hashes, in case dir names are corrected?
-Need still to be reproducible...
-- Upsert?
-What can be upserted?
-Not segments, since replacing can harm AI training?
-  - DONE: session and file upserted
 - Databasing: what should be case-insensitive?
 Location id?
 Mongodb _id's?
 How could the case change? (typing error on terminal, dir or file name change...?)
   - DONE: location id always lowercased
-- Backup of database, automatic whenever ...
 - Conversion
-  - Organize export files so that each session (night) is in its own dir.
-Do this when you know how the conversions will eventually be done (manually per night using terminal command, so that there would be no need to handle errors automatically).
-  - Issues:
-    - Avoid errors when typing the command manually.
-    - Make it easy to change the export path during development
-- Next time you change the directory structure, parametrize it
 - Spectrogram
-  - Instead of fitting spec to pixel dimensions, calculate size using NFTT & noverlay?
-  - Fix file dimensions pixel-perfect?
   - Should not scale colors of each plot separately for AI?
+Can this be prevented in pylab?
-  - More contrast for higher amplitudes? https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0
+  - More contrast for higher amplitudes?
+How?
   - Greyscale? https://jakevdp.github.io/PythonDataScienceHandbook/04.07-customizing-colorbars.html
 - Audio
-  - Limit all to same freq (~16 kHz)
-  - All to mono
-- UI: List of sessions and files to annotate

 - Where time data: start time, day
 - Where metadata: recorded model, recorder id, original filename, original path, conversion datetime, peak amplitude

 # Spectrograms

-## pylab

-+ some options available

-## scipy

-- could not get it to work properly

-## pyspectrum

-+ nice colors
-+ seems sharp
-- no options for
-  - remove legend etc.
-  - remove frames
-  - adjust size
-- slow
+- Calculating NFTT so that the spectro is close to the desired size seems to produce clearest results, despite pylab's instruction to have "A power 2 is most efficient" for the NFTT.
+This avoids blurring due to image resizing.
+  - With 32 KhZ recording and 450 px wide 10 sec segments this means 22 ms segments and NFTT of ~1400
+- MR: Rule of thumb: 10-50 ms / window is usually good
+- Youtube: "standard" is 25 ms window size and 10 ms step (= 15 ms noverlap)

 # Dates